zorbash/zorbash.github.com/content/post/100-things-a-software-architect-should-know.md

 1. Code is never completed
 1. The law of diminishing returns
 1. It really, doesn't have to be crazy at work
+1. It's not urgent because someone says so
 1. Not all operations can be reversed
-1. It's not urgent because someone says so
 1. Be curious what the user thinks and feels
 1. Optimising safely
-1. How to shuffle stuff
+1. How to sort and shuffle stuff
 1. Deploy - then forget - is not neglect
 1. Build systems, not apps
 1. Poetry is literate programming for human emotions